labplus-cn/mpython-docs/docs/en/library/pythonStd/builtins.rst

 .. class:: int([x])
 .. class:: int(x,base=10)

-Converts a string or number to an integer. 将一个字符串或数字转换为整型。
+Converts a string or number to an integer.

-- ``x`` -- String or number. 字符串或数字。
+- ``x`` -- String or number.
-- ``base`` -- Decimal number, default decimal 进制数，默认十进制
+- ``base`` -- Decimal number, default decimal

 .. function:: isinstance(object, classinfo)

-Returns true if the object argument is an instance of the classInfo argument, or an instance of a (direct, indirect, or virtual) subclass. 如果 object 实参是 classinfo 实参的实例，或者是（直接、间接或 虚拟）子类的实例，则返回 true。
+Returns true if the object argument is an instance of the classInfo argument, or an instance of a (direct, indirect, or virtual) subclass.
 If the object is not an object of the given type, the function always returns false.
-Returns true if classInfo is a tuple of object type (or multiple recursion element groups), and if object is an instance of any of them. 如果 object 不是给定类型的对象，函数始终返回 false。如果 classinfo 是对象类型（或多个递归元组）的元组，如果 object 是其中的任何一个的实例则返回 true。
+Returns true if classInfo is a tuple of object type (or multiple recursion element groups), and if object is an instance of any of them.
-If classInfo is neither a type nor a type tuple or a recursive tuple of type, a typeError exception will be triggered.   .如果 classinfo 既不是类型，也不是类型元组或类型的递归元组，那么会触发 TypeError 异常。
+If classInfo is neither a type nor a type tuple or a recursive tuple of type, a typeError exception will be triggered.

 .. admonition:: isinstance() and type() differences

-    - `type()` does not consider a subclass as a parent type, and does not consider inheritance.不会认为子类是一种父类类型，不考虑继承关系。
+    - `type()` does not consider a subclass as a parent type, and does not consider inheritance.
-    - `isinstance()` Consider that the subclass is a parent type, and consider inheritance relationship会认为子类是一种父类类型，考虑继承关系。
+    - `isinstance()` Consider that the subclass is a parent type, and consider inheritance relationship.

     *to judge whether two types are the same, recommended to use isinstance()。*